About City Opera Vancouver

 We are a professional chamber opera company.
 We produce opera.
 We create new opera.
 We present recitals and concerts.
 We work in a metro area of 2.3 million people, and in a culture of tremendous creativity.
 We are currently supporting two new operas.

 Margaret Atwood’s PAULINE, set at Vancouver in March 1913, accounts the final days of Pauline Johnson.
-It will star the great Judith Forst.
+Tobin Stokes is writing the music.

 FALLUJAH is a groundbreaking work based on the real life experiences of US Marine Corps Sergeant Christian Ellis at the Battle of Fallujah in 2004.
 A film documentary about the opera may be seen at www.explore.org.